GaiusNale/Apollo/README.md

 | `/next`        | Skip to the next song in the queue.         |
 | `/queue`       | View the current music queue.               |

+Although most of these commands can be handled by the buttons
 ---

 ## File Structure